Locomotive change: United Kingdom

+In the 1980s, services between Shrewsbury and London Euston would switch haulage here; from Shrewsbury it would be diesel to electric, and vice versa for services to Shrewsbury.

 Today

 A locomotive change in Spielfeld-Straß, Austria, close to the Slovenian border.
 A Slovenian locomotive is preparing to remove the Austrian loco.

 Today, locomotive changes are still used, although not as much as in yesteryear.
 But, there are still locations such as at Harrisburg Transportation Center where Amtrak electrics are replaced by diesels.
 Other very busy stations where such changes take place include Philadelphia's 30th Street Station, Washington, D.C.'s Union Station, New Haven's Union Station, and Albany-Rensselaer (In the past, locomotives were changed at Croton-Harmon, but today it is only the end of electrification, much of which Amtrak does not use.).